Wednesday, July 3, 2024

 Heroica, the Lego group's short-lived vaguely RPG-inspired board game subtheme, is fondly remembered by many fans, and revivals/remakes to the line are regular fixtures on Lego Ideas.
 Less well-known, or at least less-discussed, is Lego's brief foray in the early 2000s into the world of the miniatures skirmish wargame.

 "X-Pods" were a kind of thematic precursor to the 3-in-1 Creator sets that grew more common in later years.
 Each was a collection of various assorted parts in a common color scheme, and came with instructions for 3 different builds in the same 'genre'.
-The Wild Pod (bottom right), for instance, featured building instructions for a dragonfly, a bird, and...
+The Wild Pod (above), for instance, featured building instructions for a dragonfly, a bird, and...

 Yeah, I don't know, either.